netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

   these payment methods will be hidden in the checkout.

 - Configure the bank account to be used for Cash On Delivery (COD) shipments with DHL.
-The Cash On Delivery amount from the customer will be transferred to this bank account.
+The Cash On Delivery amount from the customer will be transferred to this bank account by DHL.

   Please note that you might also have to store the bank data in your DHL account.
   Usually, this can be done through the DHL Business Customer Portal (Geschäftskundenportal).